A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic Programming: Convergence Analysis

-Hence, we get \eqref{conclusion:inequality} by the definition of $\phi_k$ and complete the proof. \end{proof} \begin{remark} The above proof looks like to those in \cite{SEMP13} and \cite{admmnote} since the basic tools for proving all these theoretical results are closely based on an earlier work of Fortin and Glowinski\cite{FORTIN83}.
+\end{proof} \begin{remark} The above proof looks like to those in \cite{SEMP13} and \cite{admmnote} since the basic tools for proving all these theoretical results are closely based on an earlier work of Fortin and Glowinski\cite{FORTIN83}.
 However, the most important steps of this paper are quite different from the previous ones.
-An explicit example is the definition of $\phi_k$ in \eqref{conclusion:inequality}, which originally comes from \eqref{estimate1}, that plays the key role to get \eqref{ineq:des} is.
+An explicit example is the definition of $\phi_k$ in \eqref{conclusion:inequality}, which originally comes from \eqref{estimate1}, that plays the key role to get \eqref{ineq:des}.
 The motivation is that we want to decompose $x_e^{k+1}$ so that there is not any inner product terms in \eqref{conclusion:inequality}.
 Therefore, we need some elementary but careful calculations, which are not previously conducted. \end{remark}

 Now, we are ready to establish the global convergence of Algorithm \ref{alg1}.

 \begin{theorem} Suppose Assumption \ref{assum1} holds.
 Let $\{(x^k,y^k,z^k)\}$ be the sequence generated by Algorithm \ref{alg1}.
 Then the whole sequence $\{(x^k,y^k,z^k)\}$ converges to a solution to the KKT system \eqref{optsol}. \end{theorem} \begin{proof} Note that $\rho\in(0,2)$.
 We clearly see from \eqref{conclusion:inequality} that $\{\phi_k\}_{k\geq 0}$ is a nonnegative and monotonically non-increasing sequence.
 Hence, $\{\phi_k\}$ is also bounded.
 As a result, the following sequences are bounded: